lonnieezell/myth-auth/README.md

 **authentication**

-Provides access to any of the authenticacation packages that Myth:Auth knows about.
+Provides access to any of the authentication packages that Myth:Auth knows about.
 By default it will return the "Local Authentication" library, which is the basic password-based system.

     $authenticate = Config\Services::authentication();